 December, January, and February promise bright light & celebrations

 You might think the region would be lethargic and going into hibernation, but expert travelers know that this is the season to experience the genuine Tuscany.

 Those looking to explore without the hype of loud tourists and vendors hawking unwanted souvenirs should definitely consider putting Tuscany on their agenda for their travels.
 Though some will say that Florence is always busy, and this is true, there are moments when you can definitely enjoy the “off the beaten track” activities and more of the local culture – especially by getting out of the city and into the countryside.

 As we spend time traveling through the countryside on our bikes, we also see how the smaller towns decorate, especially the churches which put on beautiful nativity scene displays, called presepe. – Elena & Piero from Bike Florence & Tuscany

-And nobody does Carnivale quite like the Tuscans, from Viareggio to Foiano della Chiana, from Grosseto to Castiglion Fibocchi!
-The colors, costumes and parade floats will keep you gazing in wonder.
-They may not have exotic dancers or colorful antique masks, but they go all out to make it fun, joyous and delicious!
+You might think Carnival is only in Venice, but we can assure you that nobody does Carnival quite like the Tuscans!
+From Viareggio to Foiano della Chiana, from Grosseto to Castiglion Fibocchi!
+The colors, costumes, and parade floats will keep you gazing in wonder.
+They may not have exotic dancers or colorful antique masks, but they go all out to make it fun, joyous, and delicious!

 We weren’t thinking of doing any outdoor activities but the bike tour was perfect.
 It was a perfect mix of time on the bike, time at a vineyard, and time in the city. – We never would have ventured as far without Elena and Piero leading the way.
 Thank you !!